Esri/Survey123Community/README.md

 All new features planned for this milestone have been pushed into the next (National Bison Day on October 1, 2015).
 This includes: Cascaded Selects, Windows Phone 8 and 8.1 support.
 Support for XLSForm Repeats continues to be planned for the October 1st update.

 KNOWN ISSUE:
 - Relevant expressions are not being honoured in the form preview in Survey123 Connect.
 Relevant expressions are still honoured as expected in the Survey 123 app.
+Note: This issue is fixed in Connect 1.1.4 (see update 08-09-2015)

 ___________________________________________________________________________________________________________________